misudashi/systems/index.md

 Hi, I'm [[Misudashi]]#.

-This website is my *Second Brain*, which contains a good part of all the knowledge I've acquired for the last few months in various topics, using **notes**.
+This is my personal website, in which I write what I learn or think.

 ## 📌 How it works